AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

    &nbsp;

-1. After you finalize all the feedback settings, click **[!UICONTROL uicontrol **Save**]**on the upper-right corner of the page.
+1. After you finalize all the feedback settings, click **[!UICONTROL **Save**]**on the upper-right corner of the page.

 ## Configure L3 Feedback: {#configurel3feedback}

 L3 Feedback contains the questions that are sent to a learner’s manager after the learner completes a course.
 L3 Feedback enables an administrator to track changes in the behavior or skill of a learner over time.
-To configure this feedback, on the Feedback page, click the ****[!UICONTROL uicontrol L3 Feedback]**** tab.
+To configure this feedback, on the Feedback page, click the ****[!UICONTROL L3 Feedback]**** tab.
 You see one, default question.
 The manager must answer this question&nbsp;using a five-point rating scale.

 ![](assets/configure-l3-feedback.png)

 Similar to the L1 Feedback, you can configure the reminders for L3 feedback.
 You can either modify the existing reminder, or add a new feedback reminder.

-After you finalize the feedback question and the reminder settings, click ****[!UICONTROL uicontrol Save]**** to apply your settings.
+After you finalize the feedback question and the reminder settings, click ****[!UICONTROL Save]**** to apply your settings.

 ## Configure feedback at an instance level {#configurefeedbackataninstancelevel}